Prevent bad guests booking with you

 Your cancellation policies need to be attractive, yet protect your business from unnecessary risk.

-Some chose high flexibility cancellation policies to attract more bookings, whilst other property managers selected extremely strict cancellation policies to prevent loss of income due to cancellations.
+Some property owners choose high flexibility cancellation policies to attract more bookings, whilst other property managers selected extremely strict cancellation policies to prevent loss of income due to cancellations.

 By offering high flexibility cancellation policies, guests are able to book multiple properties for the same period and cancel at the last minute.
 This allows the guests to take advantage of last-minute offers, or leave the decision-making until the last moment.